haganbt/rest-php-queue/README.md

 rest-php-queue
 ==============

-Work in progress.
-HTTP POST REST endpoint with PHP async queue.
+HTTP POST REST endpoint with PHP queue using using named pipes.